SCHOOL RULES AND EXPECTATIONS

 ✔ Students must not invite or encourage outsiders into the College.
 Students should not associate with outsiders on campus or at boundaries.
 Parent/caregiver access to their child must be through the Student Centre.

-✔ Students are not have food or other items delivered to the school at any time.
+✔ Students do not have food or other items delivered to the school at any time.

 ✔ Students are not to congregate on their way to or home from school in parks, at shops or any other place.
 You should come directly to school and go directly home.
 Where this is not happening, parents will be advised.